 - A woman stands on one side of a stream and her dog stands on the other.
 The woman calls her dog over to her.
 The dog crosses the stream and gets to the other side without getting wet.
 The dog didn’t use a rock, log, or bridge to cross the stream.
 How is this possible?

 - The center door.
 A lion that hasn’t eaten in three months is most likely dead.

 - It was winter and the stream was frozen.

-Did any of these brain teasers leave you stumped?
+Did any of these thinking puzzles leave you stumped?
 Share how many you got right in the comments below!